 I’d like to offer you a simple, consistent and lasting path to health (and weight loss if that’s what you choose).

-If this resonates with you and you're ready for change, let's connect and explore your options
+If this resonates with you and you're ready for a change, get instant access to my free masterclass "Freedom from Dieting"

 Hi, My Name Is Suzanne.

-I used to be a yo-yo dieter and for the past three years I’ve been helping women struggling with their weight to ditch the weight loss roller coaster and create sustainable habits.
+I used to be a yo-yo dieter and now I’m a weight loss coach, focusing on mindset.
+For the past few years I’ve been helping women struggling with their weight to ditch the weight loss roller coaster and create sustainable habits.

 With a focus on adding things in, rather than cutting things out with diets and deprivation.
 I’ve overcome my own weight struggle, from my first diet at age 4.
 I’ve been through my own dieting hell roller coaster, losing 43 kilograms at age 22, only to regain it all back, then losing 60 kilograms at age 28, only to regain it all plus interest!
 All up I’ve lost and gained in excess of 500 kilograms in my dieting history.